 Bread & Butter

-In 2002 he co-wrote the Musical Sauer Street with Malcolm Purkey, Nthikeng Mohlele and Amos Levin.
-He has also adapted two operas into pocketsize versions for small casts.
-These are his five-person adaptation of Gilbert & Sullivan’s The Pirates of Penzance and Verdi’s Aida.
-He adapted Aida with Clint Lesch (music) into Aida Abridged, a 75-minute version of the original that can be staged with a versatile cast of two, a pianist and a role of brown paper.
+His produced work in the musical form are: The Naledi-nominated musical, Sauer Street, co-written with Malcolm Purkey, Nthikeng Mohlele and Amos Levin; his celebrated five-person adaptation of Gilbert & Sullivan’s The Pirates of Penzance; and Aida Abridged, a 75-minute version of Verdi’s Aida that can be staged with a versatile cast of two, a pianist, and a role of brown paper.